Harshita1303/Projects/IMDB Movie Analysis/README.md

 - **Budget vs. Success:** Explored the relationship between budgets and financial performance.

 ## 📈 Key Insights & Findings
-- **Popular Genres:** Drama, Comedy, and Thriller are the most preferred genres.
+- **Genres:** Biography, Drama, and Animation are the most preferred genres.
 - **Market Trends:** Viewers prefer movies with a duration between 100 to 200 minutes.
 - **Higher IMDB Scores:** Strong audience engagement and interactivity contribute to better ratings.
 - **Quality Matters:** The quality of a movie is more significant than just its budget.
 - **Budget & Earnings:** Higher-budget movies tend to generate higher gross earnings.

 ## 🎯 Recommendations
-- Focus on producing **Drama, Comedy, and Thriller** films.
+- Focus on producing **Biography, Drama, and Animation** films.
 - Optimize movie durations between **100–200 minutes** to align with viewer preferences.
 - Allocate budgets effectively, ensuring a balance between quality and financial returns.